 - In March 1961, Dr. Jack Fishman and Dr. Mozes Lewenstein applied for one of the first patents for naloxone.
 In 1971, the Food and Drug Administration (FDA) approved using naloxone to treat overdoses.

 - Paramedics and hospitals have been using naloxone to reverse opioid overdoses for decades.

-- Naloxone is safe, easy to administer, has no side effects and no potential for abuse.
+- Naloxone is safe, easy to administer, and has no side effects.

-- Naloxone has a shelf life ranging from one year to eighteen months, depending on the formulation.
+- Naloxone has a shelf life ranging from 24 months to 36 months, depending on the formulation.

-- Naloxone rescue kits from the pharmacy range in cost depending on insurance coverage.
+- Individuals in Massachusetts can access Naloxone from the pharmacy or access it through a BSAS-approved program that carries Naloxone.
+Naloxone rescue kits from the pharmacy range in cost depending on insurance coverage.

 The different ways naloxone can be administered

 For more detailed information about formulations, visit Prescribe to Prevent.